jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

   (f) prescribing the procedure for the service of notices and other documents for the purposes of this Act:
   (g) prescribing the amounts payable to any lawyer appointed pursuant to section 21 or section 41C(3):
   (h) providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 81 Rules
-The Governor-General may from time to time, by Order in Council, make rules regulating the practice and procedure of courts in proceedings under this Act.
+(1) The Governor-General may from time to time, by Order in Council, make rules regulating the practice and procedure of courts in proceedings under this Act.
+(2) See section 148 of the Senior Courts Act 2016, section 228 of the District Court Act 2016, and section 16A of the Family Court Act 1980, which provide that court rules are secondary legislation.

 ### 82 Amendment to Summary Proceedings Act 1957
 [Repealed]